Is Amazon's Basil Pesto Any Good?

 How to serve Amazon's pesto

-Pesto can be served with any pasta shape, but for our taste testing, we chose a shape called trofie, which is what the inhabitants of Genoa have been enjoying basil pesto with for centuries.
+Pesto can be served with any pasta shape, but for our taste testing, we chose a shape called trofie, which the inhabitants of Genoa have been enjoying basil pesto with for centuries.

 A bowl of pesto-pasta.